2026 New Hampshire elections: United States Senate

 Incumbent Democratic senator Jeanne Shaheen was re-elected with 56.6% of the vote in 2020.
 She is retiring.

 Writer and activist Karishma Manzur, United States representative Chris Pappas, and state representative Jared Sullivan are running in the Democratic primary.
-Former United States ambassador to New Zealand and former United States senator Scott Brown is running in the Republican primary.
+Former United States ambassador to New Zealand and former Massachusetts U.S. Senator Scott Brown is running in the Republican primary, as is John E. Sununu, who held this seat from 2003 to 2009.

 United States House of Representatives

 Both of New Hampshire's seats in the United States House of Representatives are up for election in 2026.
-Members of the United States House of Representatives serve two year terms.
+Members of the United States House of Representatives serve two-year terms.

 Following the 2024 elections, Democrats control both of the state's U.S. House seats.
 The state is under pressure by the second Trump administration to redraw the state's congressional maps for 2026, though incumbent Republican governor Kelly Ayotte has publicly opposed such measures.

 State executive

 Governor

 Incumbent Republican governor Kelly Ayotte was first elected in 2024 with 53.6% of the vote.
-She is eligible to run for re-election to a second term in office but has not yet stated if she will do so.
+She is eligible to run for re-election to a second term in office and filed her candidacy for another term.

-Corey Lewandowski, a news commentator and former campaign manager for Donald Trump's 2016 presidential campaign, has expressed interest in challenging Ayotte for the Republican nomination.
-Former Newmarket town councilor Jon Kiper is running for the Democratic nomination after previously running as an independent.
-Former state senator and Democratic nominee for governor in 2022, Tom Sherman, has also expressed in running for the Democratic nomination.
+Corey Lewandowski, a news commentator and former campaign manager for Donald Trump's 2016 presidential campaign, had expressed interest in challenging Ayotte for the Republican nomination.

+Former Newmarket town councilor Jon Kiper ran as a Democrat initially, but decided to run as an independent and could not obtain enough signatures to get on the ballot.
+Former Executive Councillor Cinde Warmington and 2024 Democratic gubernatorial nominee filed to run.

+Former state senator and Democratic nominee for governor in 2022, Tom Sherman, had expressed in running for the Democratic nomination.